Here’s how your humor compares to others across the four styles.

 People who score high on Affiliative Humor love to swap jokes, trade funny stories, and generally keep the conversation light.
 Their self-deprecating chuckles and easy laughter help them bond quickly with others.
 Lower scores suggest a more reserved style: you may laugh on the inside but rarely play the class clown.

-Affiliative humor score: 39 (13th percentile) — you are considerably below average on this style of humor.
+Affiliative humor score: 45 (41st percentile) — you are about average on this style of humor.

 High scorers keep an inner comic on standby, using wit to put setbacks in perspective and to stay upbeat when times are tough.
 They bounce back fast and see the silver lining.
 Low scorers find it harder to discover the joke when life turns serious and may feel stress more keenly.

-Self-enhancing humor score: 34 (31st percentile) — you are somewhat below average on this style of humor.
+Self-enhancing humor score: 39 (60th percentile) — you are about average on this style of humor.

 This style turns humor into a sharper tool: teasing, ridicule, sarcasm, or edgy remarks that can sting.
 A high score often signals quick wit used at other people's expense, which research links to greater overall aggressiveness.
 Lower scorers prefer laughs that leave everyone’s dignity intact.